Skip to content

 Trazodone Interactions

-While a trazodone high isn’t a reported effect with this drug, however, if you mix it with other substances, it can amplify the effects of those.
+While a Trazodone high isn’t a reported effect with this drug, if you mix it with other substances, it can amplify the effects of those.
 For example, if you combine trazodone and alcohol, it can increase your responsiveness to the alcohol.
-This can occur with any type of central nervous system depressant, so it’s important to let your doctor know of any other substances you use before taking trazodone.
+This can occur with any central nervous system depressant, so inform your doctor of any other substances you use before taking Trazodone.

 Taking MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
 Avoid taking MAO inhibitors (isocarboxazid, linezolid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, tranylcypromine) during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before and after treatment with this medication.